 |

-Forecasts of a New Economic Boom in 2015 TechCast data show new frontiers will lead the global economy of out of recession.
-The TechCast forecasts are drawn on to outline how Green Business, Climate Control, Alternative Energy, E-Commerce, and other emerging business sectors are likely to create a robust new global boom about 2015. |
+Forecasts of a New Economic Boom in 2015 TechCast data show emerging technology frontiers are likely to lead the world out of global ecession.
+Green Business, Climate Control, Alternative Energy, E-Commerce, and other sectors are likely to start the next economic upcycle about 2015. |

 |